 If you take the harmonica out from your lips, your lips should look like this:

-You never want to look like this when you’re playing the harmonica:
+Now see the image below, you never want to look like this when you’re playing the harmonica:

 In the first picture, my lips are relaxed, I’m drawing the corners of my mouth closer together, and my jaw is also low and relaxed.